 Chris, I’m so excited that you’re here today.
 I’m so excited to learn more about evangelism.
 Our Session (which is the Presbyterian Church’s governing body) has been studying evangelism for six months.

-After such an exhaustive study, I wondered how they might define evangelism, so I asked, “What did you decide evangelism is?”
+After such an exhaustive study, I wondered how they might define evangelism.
+I asked, “What did you decide evangelism is?”

 Her answer